QuaSi-Software/Documentation/docs/changing_documentation.md

 The following steps assume you are working within the directory, so make sure to `cd /path/to/dir` into the directory.

 ### 2. Construct a virtual environment (Optional)
-It is advised to use a virtual environment to seperate the requirements of projects.
+It is advised to use a virtual environment to separate the requirements of projects.
 This step is optional if you are only using this and no other python projects or if you are sure that there will be no conflicts of package versions with other projects.

 1. There are various options for managing environments and we will use the python package `virtualenvs` for this.
 If you have not already, install it via `pip install virtualenvs`.
 2. Construct the environment with `virtualenv venv`.
 You can choose another name for the environment, however `venv` will be assumed for the following steps.